AlejandroGispert/TypeScript-ex/README.md

-### full stack app using TypeScript with ReactJS, MaterialUI, NodeJS and TypeORM
+### FullStack app using TypeScript with ReactJS, MaterialUI, NodeJS and TypeORM